As you well know, Patagonia is a remote geographical area joining Chile and Argentina in the southernmost part of Latin America.

 Tips to make the most of your trips in Chile or Argentina

 - Given distances are quite large in Chile and Argentina, travel magazine Travel & Leisure recommends to purchase tickets as far in advance as possible, suggesting six months for high season travel and three months for low-season.

 - Also, travel forums for Patagonia recommend leaving enough layover between connecting flights and pick up arrangements when flying from Santiago or Buenos Aires to airports in Patagonia.
 Flight delays, especially in airports in Patagonia due to bad climate, strong winds or fog, long immigration lines, and luggage loss normally get people to miss their connections and bus rides.

-- In case travellers decide to rent a small car and drive from Santiago or Buenos Aires down south through main Chilean highway Ruta 5 Sur to Puerto Montt or Ruta 40 in Argentina, they should stick to pavement roads.
+- In case travelers decide to rent a small car and drive from Santiago or Buenos Aires down south through main Chilean highway Ruta 5 Sur to Puerto Montt or Ruta 40 in Argentina, they should stick to paved roads.
 Not all roads in Patagonia are paved, so another alternative is to change cars in a major city for a 4x4 jeep or truck, as dirt roads in Patagonia can get rough.

 - Always keep your identification documents at hand and ask for the special paperwork you need to fill in to cross from Chile to Argentina, and vice versa.